The Bankrate promise

 |1 percent on all other purchases||$1,000 (spend per month) x 0.01 (1 percent cash back) x 12 months = $120|

-Though the Discover it Cash Back is mostly known for its rewards program, the card also has a decent intro APR offer for more than a year.
-New customers who sign up for this card get 0 percent APR on purchases and balance transfers for 15 months, followed by a variable APR of 16.49 percent to 27.49 percent.
+Though the Discover it® Cash Back is mostly known for its rewards program, the card also has a good intro APR offer for more than a year.
+New customers who sign up for this card can get a 0 percent intro APR on purchases and balance transfers for 15 months, followed by a variable APR of 17.24 percent to 28.24 percent.

-This makes the Discover it Cash Back a great option if you want to pay down large purchases (like that new laundry machine or living room couch) without interest over time, or if you want to consolidate and pay down debt compiled from other high-interest cards.
+This makes the Discover it® Cash Back a great option if you want to pay down large purchases like that new laundry machine or living room couch without interest over time.
+It’s also a great way to consolidate and pay down debt compiled from other high-interest cards.

 Why you might consider another cash back credit card

-So if you have serious credit card debt that may take you longer than a few months to pay off (check out our balance transfer calculator to know exactly how long), we recommend looking into balance transfer credit cards instead.
-Some of those cards offer 0 percent APR for even longer than 18 months to give you more time to resolve your debt.
+If you have serious credit card debt that may take you longer than a few months to pay off (check out our balance transfer calculator to know exactly how long), we recommend looking into balance transfer credit cards instead.
+Some of those cards offer an intro APR for even longer to give you more time to resolve your debt.

 The bottom line

-The Discover it Cash Back could be your dream card if you’re looking for 5 percent cash back without paying an annual fee — and you don’t mind organizing your purchases around rotating bonus categories in order to get it.
+The Discover it® Cash Back could be your dream card if you’re looking for boosted cash back rates without paying an annual fee — and you don’t mind organizing your purchases around rotating bonus categories in order to get it.

 Regardless, there are many excellent cash back credit cards on the market today, but that doesn’t mean there is one “best” card for everyone.
 Some cards suit different kinds of needs better than others, which is why you should shop around and compare credit cards before you make your decision.